Education policy lobbying

 The skills of working engineers are also kept up to date.
 Every engineer receives additional training during his or her career.
 Society and companies bear their responsibility for maintaining competences.
 Upskilling ensures that engineering qualifications meet the needs of working life.

-To promote the interest in education policy-making in 2021, the Union of Professional Engineers aims to:
+To promote the interest in education policy-making in 2021, the Union of Professional Engineers in Finland aims to:

 Find opportunities for maintaining skills